Influence Maximization with Bandits: Node-Level Feedback

-In Section~\ref{sec:Experiments}, we empirically find typical values of $p^{*}_{max}$, $p^{*}_{min}$, and $K$ on real datasets and verify that the failure probability is indeed small.
-We also find that the proposed node level feedback achieves competitive performance compared to edge level feedback.
+\end{theorem} From Eq. \ref{eq:error-in-mean}, we observe that as $K_{c}$ increases, the error in the mean estimates increases and it is better to use the maximum likelihood approach for credit distribution.
+In Section~\ref{sec:Experiments}, we empirically find typical values of $p_{max}$, $p_{min}$, and $K_{c}$ on real datasets and verify that the failure probability is indeed small.
+We also find that the proposed node-level feedback achieves competitive performance compared to edge-level feedback.